tbouron/MMM-FlightTracker/README.md

 real time information about gather from nearby planes transponders.
 The data is received over radio signals, coming from nearby planes that is gather through an [ADS-B receiver](https://en.wikipedia.org/wiki/Automatic_dependent_surveillance_%E2%80%93_broadcast)
-(this is how [FlightRadar24](https://www.flightradar24.com/) gets most of its data)
+(this is how [FlightRadar24](https://www.flightradar24.com/) gets most of its data) connected directly to server running MagicMirror, or over a TCP stream of SBS1 messages.

 ![Screenshot of the Flight Tracker module - Passing by](./screenshot-passing-by.png)